 Julie has also held a consultant advisory role as part of the Joint Information Systems Committee specialising in systems for the FE and HE sector.
 In this role she was both facilitator and advisor on user requirements and system specifications.
 Her early career was in finance within local council and banking sectors.

-Whilst Julie now leads the School of Education's administrative team she retains an interest in the people aspects of project work and coaching and mentoring activities.
+Whilst Julie now leads the School of Health Sciences administrative team she retains an interest in the people aspects of project work and coaching and mentoring activities.